 This Search Facility enables you to :

-- View a list of Devon planning applications and their accompanying plans and documents submitted since 1948.
+* View a list of Devon planning applications and their accompanying plans and documents submitted since 1948.

 Whilst all plans and drawings on this website are scans of scaled originals, the images will not appear at any particular scale on your computer screen.
 Figured dimensions, where they appear, are the only indications of measurements on these images.